A new perspective on the Sullivan dictionary via Assouad type dimensions and spectra: Definitions and Background

-see \cite{MAT}. \\ The \textit{Assouad dimension} of $\mu$ with $\text{supp}(\mu)=F$ is defined by
+see \cite{MAT}.
+The \textit{Assouad dimension} of $\nu$ with $\text{supp}(\nu)=F$ is defined by

-and, provided $\vert \text{supp}(\mu) \vert = |F|> 0$, the \textit{lower dimension} of $\mu$ is given by
+and, provided $\vert \text{supp}(\nu) \vert = |F|> 0$, the \textit{lower dimension} of $\nu$ is given by

 and otherwise it is 0.
-By convention we assume that $\inf \emptyset = \infty$.\\ These were introduced in \cite{Ka1, Ka2}, where they were referred to as the upper and lower regularity dimensions of $\mu$.
-It is well known (see \cite[Lemma 4.1.2]{Fr2}) that for a Borel probability measure $\mu$ supported on a closed set $F \subseteq \mathbb{R}^{d}$, we have and furthermore, we have the stronger fact that
+By convention we assume that $\inf \emptyset = \infty$.
+The Assouad and lower dimensions of measures were introduced in \cite{Ka2}, where they were referred to as the upper and lower regularity dimensions, respectively.
+It is well known (see \cite[Lemma 4.1.2]{Fr2}) that for a Borel probability measure $\nu$ supported on a closed set $F \subseteq \mathbb{R}^{d}$, we have